scccy/mcp-neo4j/servers/mcp-neo4j-data-modeling/README.md

      - `data_model` (DataModel): The data model to export
    - Returns: JSON string compatible with Arrows app

+#### 📝 Cypher Ingest Tools

+These tools may be used to create Cypher ingest queries based on the data model.
+These queries may then be used by other MCP servers or applications to load data into Neo4j.

+- `get_constraints_cypher_queries`
+   - Generate Cypher queries to create constraints (e.g., unique keys) for all nodes in the data model
+   - Input:
+     - `data_model` (DataModel): The data model to generate constraints for
+   - Returns: List of Cypher statements for constraints

+- `get_node_cypher_ingest_query`
+   - Generate a Cypher query to ingest a list of node records into Neo4j
+   - Input:
+     - `node` (Node): The node definition (label, key property, properties)
+   - Returns: Parameterized Cypher query for bulk node ingestion (using `$records`)

+- `get_relationship_cypher_ingest_query`
+   - Generate a Cypher query to ingest a list of relationship records into Neo4j
+   - Input:
+     - `data_model` (DataModel): The data model containing nodes and relationships
+     - `relationship_type` (str): The type of the relationship
+     - `relationship_start_node_label` (str): The label of the start node
+     - `relationship_end_node_label` (str): The label of the end node
+   - Returns: Parameterized Cypher query for bulk relationship ingestion (using `$records`)

 ## 🔧 Usage with Claude Desktop

 ### 💾 Released Package